GabrielPalmar/AWS-S3-CloudConnexa-Log-Streaming-to-CloudWatch/README.md

 The Lambda function gets the file upon a trigger set in the S3 bucket.
 This file is compressed in a .gz file; the function decompresses it and gets the JSON line file content to push it to the defined CloudWatch Log Group.

 ## Prerequisites
 An IAM role with specific permissions must be attached to the Lambda function to send the logs to CloudWatch Logs.
+If you used the CloudFormation template then you can skip this role creation:

 1. Permissions: